TensorWorks/PixelStreamingCloudGuide/README.md

 If you have any improvements or suggestions, please feel free to open an issue on this repository.

-Please note this repository isn't a channel to request support with Pixel Streaming.
+This repository isn't a channel to request support with Pixel Streaming.
 If you're having difficulties, please use the official channels such as UDN or the UE Forums!

 # Table of Contents